Moai-/panabsorbium/Notes.md

  * `unit_info.name`: The in-game name of this entity.
  * `unit_info.description`: The description seen on the entity.
  * `unit_info.icon`: A PNG file representing the entity in menus and the like.
- * `model_variants`: Here, we link the QB files to the default (male) and female armour variants.
+ * `model_variants`: Here, we link the QB files to the default (male) and female armor variants.
- * `stonehearth:entity_forms.iconic_form`: This is the QB file that will represent the iconic form of your armour.*
+ * `stonehearth:entity_forms.iconic_form`: This is the QB file that will represent the iconic form of your armor.*
  * `entity_data.stonehearth:combat:armor_data.base_damage_reduction`: What a mouthful, thankfully pretty self-explanatory.
-It determines how effective your armour is at stopping damage dealt to the Hearthling.
+It determines how effective your armor is at stopping damage dealt to the Hearthling.

-*Think stockpiles: a piece of armour looks way different when it's stored in a stockpile (or carried by a Hearthling as an item) versus when it's being worn by a Hearthling.
+*Think stockpiles: a piece of armor looks way different when it's stored in a stockpile (or carried by a Hearthling as an item) versus when it's being worn by a Hearthling.
 As far as Stonehearth is concerned, these are two separate objects!
 They turn into one another depending on the in-game circumstances.

 Let's change some of these around.
 You've probably noticed file references that look like this: `"icon" : "file(steel_mail.png)"`.
 This refers to the file called `steel_mail.png` in the same directory as this `.json` file.
 We have no such thing in this folder; we have one called `panabsorbium_vest.png` now.
 Let's change this and all other file references accordingly: